weidancao/weidancao.github.io/_pages/about.md

   limit: 5 # leave blank to include all the news in the `_news` folder

 latest_posts:
-  enabled: true
+  enabled: false
   scrollable: true # adds a vertical scroll bar if there are more than 3 new posts items
   limit: 3 # leave blank to include all the blog posts
 ---

 ## Background

 Dr. Weidan Cao is an Assistant Professor in the Department of Biomedical Informatics at The Ohio State University College of Medicine.
-Dr. Cao's research focuses on mHealth apps/intervention engagement, the intended effects and unintended effects of mHealth apps/interventions, the usability and usefulness of mHealth apps for chronic disease management (e.g., cardiovascular diseases, cancer), health information seeking and processing behaviors, doctor-patient communication, and cultural factors in health interventions.
+Dr. Cao’s research focuses on AI-empowered remote patient monitoring, AI-enabled clinical decision support system development and evaluation, mHealth apps/intervention engagement, the intended effects and unintended effects of mHealth apps/interventions, the usability and usefulness of mHealth apps for chronic disease management (e.g., cardiovascular diseases, cancer), patient engagement, doctor-patient communication, and cultural factors in health interventions.

 ## Education and Training